This article was updated to reflect recent research on January 15, 2021.

 Myth #3: Older people don’t engage with the outside world

-The cliché of the friendless older man, shut-in and glued to his TV set is both unnecessary and callous: There is no truth to the notion that older people don’t need social interaction, or don’t want to go anywhere.
-In fact, seniors are among the country’s most avid travelers and social media users.
-While they may have fewer social contacts as the years go by, this doesn’t mean older people shouldn’t be encouraged to get out and about, meet people and take classes to be part of the greater world.
-There are numerous community and university resources available for social enrichment, travel, exercise and much more.
+The cliché of the friendless older man, shut-in and glued to his TV is unnecessary and callous.
+There’s no truth to the notion that older people don’t need social interaction or don’t want to go anywhere.
+In fact, seniors are among the country’s most avid travelers and they also enjoy connecting on social media.

 Myth #4: Older people don’t engage with romantic partners